Conexiotechnologies/conexio-stratus-board-schematics/README.md

 Please contact [info@conexiotech.com](mailto:info@conexiotech.com) if you would like to arrange help with your manufacturing and custom PCB design based on Stratus Pro platform.

-## Hardware Lineage and License

-This board is released under the [CERN OHL-P (v2) license](https://opensource.org/license/cern-ohl-p).
-See LICENSE for more info.

 Copyright (c) 2025 Conexio Technologies, Inc.